ChadJDMoore/Detection-Lab/README.md

 - Development of critical thinking and problem-solving skills in cybersecurity.

 ### Tools Used
 - Splunk for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Windows 10 VM for log generation and monitoring.
+- Sysmon for detailed system activity logging.
+- Kali Linux VM for attack simulation and testing.

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc